syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/how-to/custom-path.md

 # Custom path map

-Maps control can be customized as the desired layout using the custom path map feature.
-Here, the Maps control has been showcased with normal geometry type shapes to represent the bus seat selection layout.
+Maps component can be customized as the desired layout using the custom path map feature.
+Here, the Maps component has been showcased with normal geometry type shapes to represent the bus seat selection layout.

 {% if page.publishingplatform == "aspnet-core" %}